otrv4/otrv4/otrv4.md

 Authenticator (MAC)
   The MAC with the appropriate MAC key of everything: from the flags to the end of the encrypted message.

-Old MAC keys to be revealed (DATA)
-  See 'Revealing MAC Keys section'.
 ```

 After the encryption and mac of the attached encrypted message, the